nullable/libxmlquery/documentation/dom.rst

 .. c:type:: doc
 .. c:type:: struct sdoc

-Finally, a document is a structure that points to two dom nodes - The root of the dom tree and the root of the xml declaration tree.
+Finally, a document is a structure that points to two dom nodes - The root of the dom tree and a list of xml declarations.
 Lets look at its definition.

 ::
   typedef struct sdoc{
    struct snode* root;
-    struct snode* xml_declaration;
+   list* xml_declarations;
   }doc;

 Suppose we have the following xml file